xeldawe/api/README.md

-# Learning project for trying almost everything without dependencies (like spring security...etc) - created in 2017 - you should not use!
+# Learning project for trying almost everything without dependencies (like spring security...etc) - created in 2017 - you should not use! - this is a webshop backend engine

 # API (like front controller pattern)

-Write an entity an you have full controll with rest - this is a webshop backend engine
+Write only an entity and you have full controll via rest

 Generic controller -> generic service -> generic repo